JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

        adder  -> cut lands at 50% of adder's 5ns   <- real register here
 ```

-**Cuts != latency.** The two are related but distinct numbers, now always
+**Cuts != latency.** The two are related but distinct numbers, always
 reported separately.
 Latency can exceed the cut count (children of one cut
 sliced at misaligned positions, IO regs, `make_stream_pipeline`-style
 factories with internal `autopipeline()` calls).
 A mini-swept WireGuard
-`block_step` accepts one internal half-way slice.
-Its external banks are then
+`block_step` accepts one internal half-way slice, with its external banks
-chosen over direct parent-dataflow edges: a ten-instance serial chain needs
+then chosen over direct parent-dataflow edges: a ten-instance serial chain
-the ten internal slices plus nine shared boundaries, not both banks on every
+needs the ten internal slices plus nine shared boundaries, not both banks on
-instance.
-The historical compatibility shape was 3 clocks per instance; it
-is now only the final fallback when compact boundary policies miss timing.
+every instance — three clocks per instance is only the final fallback when
-An **autopipeline-tagged call
+compact boundary policies miss timing.
+An **autopipeline-tagged call site
-site reports latency 0 to its container** (so FSMs keep their cycle
+reports latency 0 to its container** (so FSMs keep their cycle accounting) —
-accounting) — a stateful MAIN prints `main_latency=0` while a deep pipeline
+a stateful MAIN prints `main_latency=0` while a deep pipeline runs inside
-runs inside it.
+it.
 That is expected, not a bug.

 **A module's latency is not its slice count.** A module's total latency is
 its own leaf slices *plus* the summed latencies of its submodule instances,